-The main topic of this blog post is about Cryptolocker prevention.
+The main topic of this blog post is about Cryptolocker prevention and server security.
 We go over the best practices on how to secure your domain and computers against this crypto-ransomware, what should you do if it hits your system, and how to beat it.

 Cryptolocker is type of crypto-ransomware Trojan that hit the Internet in September, 2013.

 It’s a type of ransomware that attacks Windows OS and encrypts all non-executable files on your computer.
 It prompts that you have 72 hours to pay the ransom of around $300 to get your data decrypted.

 When it was first released, it was a game-changer.

 It’s special because it also attacks local and mapped network drives, making it one of the most sinister and malicious Trojans ever developed.